Loading...

 • Pose + alignment need 30–60 FPS for comfort.

-• Offload only heavy recognition; keep pose tracking local (ARKit/ARCore/NNAPI/Metal).
+• Offload only heavy recognition; keep pose tracking local with ARKit, ARCore, NNAPI, or Metal.

 Tactics